-L-1B Visa/ status is available for Specialized Knowledge Transferees who transfer from a foreign company to a subsidiary, parent, or U.S. affiliate Company.
+As such, the L-1B visa is available for specialized knowledge transferees who transfer from a foreign company to a subsidiary, parent, or U.S. affiliate company.

-To qualify, the companies must be currently doing business; and the transferee must have worked for the foreign company for at least one continuous year in a position requiring specialized knowledge within the preceding three years prior to her transfer to the United States.
+To qualify, the foreign company must be currently doing business and the transferee must have worked for the company for at least one continuous year in a position requiring specialized knowledge within the last three years.

-- The company located in the United States is the petitioning company and must meet specific requirements.
+- The U.S. company is the petitioning company and must meet specific requirements

-- It’s essential that the U.S. company have a formal affiliation with the foreign entity.
+- The U.S. company must have a formal affiliation with the foreign entity

 - The connection must be clearly established and verified.
 This relationship may be shown by the fact that both entities are controlled by the same person or group or by demonstrating that one company owns more than 50% of the other.

-The company must be currently, or will be, doing business as an employer in the U.S. and in at least one other country directly or through a qualifying organization for the duration of the beneficiary’s stay in the United States as L-1.
+The company must be doing business as an employer in the U.S. and in at least one other country directly or through a qualifying organization for the duration of the L-1 visa holder’s stay in the United States.

-The family members of L-1B workers (spouse and children below 21 years old and not married) are eligible to obtain L-2.
-They may accompany the L-1B transferee and remain in the United States.
-Moreover, those individuals with L-2 status may attend schools and the spouse of the transferee can apply for an employment authorization and when approved, the spouse may work at any legal jobs.
+The family members of L-1B workers (spouses and unmarried children under 21 years old) are eligible to obtain an L-2 visa.
+They may accompany the L-1B transferee and remain in the United States, attend schools, and apply for employment authorization.

-You Need an Immigration Visa Attorney for your L1-B Visa
+You Need an Immigration Attorney on Your Side

 Obtaining a visa is not easy.
 At Gambacorta Law, our goal is to help you navigate your visa application.
 We help clients obtain the visas they need, delivering compassionate and results-driven counsel.
 Allow our L-1B visa attorneys in Skokie to step in and help you complete your application successfully.